hapax/hapax.github.io/assets/reading.md

   virtual particles are objects which can flit in and out of existence, governed by Heisenberg's uncertainty principle in its energy-time form.
 But what is uncertainty in time?
-And what are virtual particles in a quantum-mechanically responsible sense?
-In this post, I derive the uncertainty relations of Mandelstam-Tamm and Margolus-Levitin, and make a semi-rigorous connection between virtual particles and transitioning to a distinguishable state.*
+And what are virtual particles?
+I provide a semi-rigorous connection by combining the uncertainty relations of Mandelstam-Tamm and Robertson-Schrödinger to get a timescale for evolving to a distinguishable state via virtual particles, as measured by the corresponding particle number.*

 #### Introduction to uncertainty